c2997108/lastwasm/doc/last-cookbook.rst

 ::

-  lastdb -P8 -uNEAR -C2 mydb genome.fasta
+  lastdb -P8 -uNEAR mydb genome.fasta
   last-train -P8 -Q1 mydb reads.fastq.gz > reads.train
   lastal -P8 -p reads.train mydb reads.fastq.gz | last-split | gzip > out.maf.gz

 Most LAST commands accept ``.gz`` compressed files, and you can compress output with ``gzip`` as above.

-lastdb_ option ``-C2`` makes the alignment a bit faster, but uses more memory.
-This has no effect on the results.
-(You could use it in the other examples too, but it might not be faster.)

 ``-Q1`` makes it use the fastq_ quality information to improve the training and alignment.
 LAST **assumes** that the qualities reflect